Sparta Youth Academy

 The Sparta Youth Academy is a football youth academy based in Rotterdam, Netherlands, from where the organization manages a total of 13 youth teams (ages 7–18).
 The academy is the primary youth clinic of Dutch football club Sparta Rotterdam, the oldest professional football club in the Netherlands.

 The Academy received the four star academic sports certification, the highest possible rating for sports academies in the Netherlands, having won the best National football academy award on several occasions.

 History

 The Sparta youth system is famous for having produced and still producing many great Dutch internationals such as: Danny Blind, Danny Koevermans, David Mendes da Silva, Ed de Goey, Winston Bogarde, Henk Fräser, Jan van Beveren, Jetro Willems, John de Wolf, Kevin Strootman, Kew Jaliens, Luuk Balkestein, Pim Doesburg, and Nick Viergever.

+In 2011, Sparta Rotterdam expanded its educational partnerships by collaborating with Erasmus University Rotterdam to offer a degree program in Sports Marketing for academy players.
+In 2013, the academy received a four-star certification from the Royal Dutch Football Association (KNVB).

+Since 2009, the academy has also worked with Zadkine College to provide vocational training programs in Sport & Exercise for its youth players.